albertosantagostino/AoC-2020/README.md

 ### Build process

-Every puzzle is a CMake target named using the following form: `day01_1` (puzzle day 1, part 1) The script `build.sh` takes care of the building process.
+Every puzzle is a CMake target named using the form: `day01_1` (as an example, for the puzzle of day 1, part 1) The script `build.sh` takes care of the building process.
 To build a target:

 **Release configuration: run and build a target**